The personal statement is an important part of your UCAS application.

 - Get someone else, like your tutor, family or friends, to read your statement to check for any errors and make suggestions before you submit it.
 You may need a few drafts before you are happy with the final version.

 - If English is not your first language, you could mention any opportunities you have had to use English (eg an English-speaking school or work with a company that uses English).

 - Use plain, clear English.
 Be careful with humour, quotes or anything unusual.
 The admissions tutor might not have the same sense of humour as you!

 - Check the faculty or school website of your chosen course for guidance on your personal statement - especially important if you are applying for a course in medicine or dentistry.
-See eg Leeds University Business School's 8 ways to perfect your UK university application.
+For example, see Leeds University Business School's 8 ways to perfect your UK university application.

-- Application closing date check UCAS application deadlines.
-For courses in medicine and dentistry this is earlier than many other courses.
+- Check UCAS application deadlines to make sure you apply before the closing date.
+For courses in medicine and dentistry, this is earlier than many other courses.